 • Pupils explore the gallery and a particular subject focus.

-• They draw their own subject in black/white then transfer this onto a lino tile
+• Pupils draw their own subject in pencil then transfer this onto a lino tile

-• Pupils then move to a workshop room to cut and print the tile
+• Pupils learn to safely cut and print the tile

 Learning objectives: